nishchay/translations/static/english/learningCenter/request/responseHandling.md

 ##### Response Type: JSON

-When route is to respond with json, route resonse must be an array.
+When route is to respond with json, route response must be an array.
 Response handler converts array into json and sets content type to json.

 ``` php
 /**